 William R. HuguetPartner

 Will Huguet is a partner in the Shreveport office of Kean Miller.
 He joined the firm in 2014 and practices in the oil and gas and energy litigation groups.
-Will has more than seventeen years of experience assisting energy companies in the exploration and production of minerals, including sales and acquisitions, lease and contract rights, title, due diligence, regulatory compliance, dispute resolution, and litigation.
-Will also represents landowners and companies in selling and purchasing property and managing their mineral, royalty and property interests.
+Will brings extensive Carbon Capture and Sequestration experience to an already robust skillset spanning nearly 20 years.
+Will currently serves on the LMOGA Carbon Committee and over the last two years has been heavily involved with drafting and negotiating carbon sequestration servitude and lease agreements covering more than 110,000 acres in Louisiana and Texas, together with other legal and regulatory facets of CCUS, including appearing before the Louisiana Office of Mineral Resources with respect to State owned lands.
+In addition to his focus on carbon capture and sequestration, Will regularly assists energy companies in the exploration and production of minerals, including sales and acquisitions, lease and contract rights, title, due diligence, regulatory compliance, dispute resolution, and litigation.

 Prior to law school, Will was a professional landman in Lafayette, Louisiana.
 After law school, he served as a law clerk to the Honorable Donald E. Walter of the United States District Court for the Western District of Louisiana.

-- Representation of energy and midstream companies in exploration, production and operational matters, including all phases of oil and gas title, due diligence and curative, purchase and sale agreements, gas gathering agreements, master service agreements, exploration and farmout agreements, joint operating agreements, mineral leases,pipeline servitudes, regulatory compliance, and other surface use related exploration and production agreements
+- Representation of energy and midstream companies in exploration, production and operational matters, including all phases of oil and gas title, due diligence and curative, purchase and sale agreements, gas gathering agreements, master service agreements, exploration and farmout agreements, joint operating agreements, mineral leases, regulatory compliance, and surface use related agreements involving well pads, roads, pipelines, powerlines, frac ponds and saltwater disposal.

 - Representation of energy companies and owners of mineral rights in demands, disputes and litigation related to energy related contracts, rights and legal compliance, including under La.
 R.S.
 30:10, La.
 R.S.
-31:137-140, La.
+31:137, La.
 R.S.
-30:103.1, concursus/interpleader, surface use, royalty payments, unleased mineral owners, unitization, continuous operations, shut-in payments, production in paying quantities and the public records doctrine
+30:103.1, concursus/interpleader, surface use, royalty payments, unleased mineral owners, unitization, continuous operations, shut-in payments, production in paying quantities and the public records doctrine.

-- Representation of companies, landowners and banks in acquisitions and property management, including acquisitions of both land and minerals/royalty, curative, leasing, oil and gas matters, easements, surface use, farming and hunting leases, and trespass and boundary issues
+- Representation of companies, landowners and banks in acquisitions and property management, including acquisitions of both land and minerals/royalty, title matters, curative, leasing, oil and gas matters, predial servitudes, surface use, farming and hunting leases, and trespass and boundary issues.

-- Assisted with successful representation of E&P company in suit seeking to prohibit the City of Shreveport from regulating oil and gas drilling and well locations
+- Assisted with successful representation of E&P company in suit seeking to prohibit the City of Shreveport from regulating oil and gas drilling and well locations, with a favorable ruling ultimately obtained at the Fifth Circuit Court of Appeals.

-- Assisted with successful representation of operator in claim involving collection of expenses and counter-claim for damages
+- Assisted with successful representation of operator in claim involving collection of expenses and counter-claim for damages, with a favorable ruling ultimately obtained at the Louisiana Second Circuit Court of Appeal.

 Will earned his B.B.A., cum laude, from Millsaps College in 1997.
 He earned his J.D. from the LSU Law Center in 2001, where he was a member of the Louisiana Law Review.